sharaelong/sharaelong.com/blog/posts/approx-normal-distrib.md

 However, this approximation lacks a theoretical basis.
 The area under the probability density function (PDF) of the normal distribution, derived from the Taylor expansion of a function using terms up to the second order, resembles a function of the form `$Ax + Bx^3 + Cx^5$`, whereas my formula is related to a quadratic polynomial.
 The inherent anomaly is connected to this issue.

-I sincerely hope that someone discovers a more accurate approximation that shares a similar level of calculation complexity as this method.
-If you have, I'm happy to get in contact and discuss it further!
+I'm interested if there are any approximations with a similar complexity that is more accurate.
+If you have, please let me know.
+Thanks.